Bluffton Wrongful Death Attorneys

 - Emotional suffering.
 Loved ones can separately be awarded compensation for ongoing emotional anguish and trauma that they experience as a result of the loss.

 - Loss of financial support.
 If the deceased party’s income supported one or more loved ones, awards in a wrongful death lawsuit can include compensation for lost and future wages.

-Our team at Horton & Goodman, LLC is committed to helping you and your family in this unthinkably challenging moment.
+Our team at Horton & Associates, LLC is committed to helping you and your family in this unthinkably challenging moment.
 We will work to secure maximum compensation and do everything possible to make this process as efficient and painless as possible.

 Put over 25 years of combined legal experience on your side.
 Contact us online or call (843) 420-1344 to start exploring your legal options.